geokapp/confslice/README.md

    `small_array = [4, 5, 3, 1000];`

 3. **List**
-   This type of key contains an ID and a list of values and sublists and can be defined as follows:
+   This type of key contains an ID and a list of values and sub-lists and can be defined as follows:

    `groups = <100, 300, <43, 2, <12, 3>, 9>, 10>;`